GeorginaCarlisle/inspiring-young-writers/README.md

 [How To Send Email With Django by Codemy.com](https://www.youtube.com/watch?v=xNqnHmXIuzU) - Youtube tutorial followed and adapted so that on submission of the contact us form an email is sent to the site owner.

+[Learn Django - Build a Custom User Model with Extended Fields by Very Academy] - Youtube tutorial followed and adapted in order to create a custom user model.

 ### Images

 [boys-using-silver-macbook](https://www.pexels.com/photo/boy-using-silver-macbook-indoors-3401403/) by Agung Pandit Wiguna - Used to create Hero Image.